wp-plugins/robo-gallery/readme.txt

 When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

+= How to define custom hover effect for some gallery thumbnail? =

+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

 = How I can create custom (grid) layout of the thumbnails? =

 In our gallery we implemented layout based on columns amount.
 So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
 As result you can customize layout of the gallery grid

+= How to change amount of images loading on gallery page? =

+In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings

-= How to change amount of images loading on gallery page? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = How to make shadow for the gallery thumbnails? =